raspberrypilearning/grow-a-tree/en/step_2.md

 Shrinking the **Tree** sprite by -1 is the player's consequence for moving too much!

 --- task ---
-+ Try to improve the game for future players by changing the amount the **Tree** sprite grows or shrinks.
++ To try to improve the game for future players, change the amount that the **Tree** sprite grows or shrinks.

 ```blocks3
 change size by (1) ::looks